ibm-cloud-docs/databases-for-enterprisedb/howto-getting-connection-strings.md

 ibmcloud cdb user-create example-deployment <newusername> <newpassword>
 ```

-Once the task has finished, you can retrieve the new user's connection strings with the `ibmcloud cdb deployment-connections` command.
+Once the task finishes, you can retrieve the new user's connection strings with the `ibmcloud cdb deployment-connections` command.

 ### Creating Users from the API

-The _Foundation Endpoint_ that is shown on the _Overview_ panel of your service provides the base URL to access this deployment through the API.
+The _Foundation Endpoint_ that is shown on the _Overview_ pane of your service provides the base URL to access this deployment through the API.
 To create and manage users, use the base URL with the `/users` endpoint.
 ```
 curl -X POST 'https://api.{region}.databases.cloud.ibm.com/v4/ibm/deployments/{id}/users' \
 -H "Authorization: Bearer $APIKEY" \